PSEG to begin removing more giant steel poles on Eastport roadway

 Last week, Brookhaven Supervisor Dan Panico said he was "pleased this work is being done" to remove poles that present "a dangerous sight obstruction."
 The poles "should never have been installed" in the first place, he added.

-LIPA, which owns the system and has hired PSEG to manage it, in November changed its policy and now mandates that all new high-voltage lines like the Eastport project, with 69,000-volt capacity or above, be considered for placing underground first.
+The Long Island Power Authority, which owns the system and hired PSEG to manage it, in November changed its policy and now mandates that all new high-voltage lines like the Eastport project, with 69,000-volt capacity or above, be considered for placing underground first.

-Despite investigating the Eastport steel-pole placement in 2021 following the two fatalities, PSEG has indicated no plan to remove any more of the nearly 200 poles that remain on a 5-mile stretch of County Road 51, from Eastport to Riverhead.
+Despite investigating the Eastport steel pole placement in 2021 following the two fatalities, PSEG has indicated no plan to remove any more of the nearly 200 poles that remain on a five-mile stretch of County Road 51, from Eastport to Riverhead.
 Many are only a few feet from the high-speed highway with no guardrails to protect them.

 PSEG Long Island on Friday will begin work to remove another section of giant steel high-voltage poles in Eastport, this time on a stretch of roadway that has seen at least two pole-related fatalities.